Menton Cote Dazur, France Travel Guide

 Tailor your Menton itinerary to your specific passions.

 When visiting in February/March, the Menton Lemon Festival is a must.
 Explore the Marché des Halles daily for fresh local produce and specialties.
 Try Menton's unique dishes like Fougasse mentonnaise and Barba juan.
-Consider a cooking class or an olive mill visit for sampling.
+Consider a cooking class or an olive mill visit for tastings.

 Dedicated time to both the modern Jean Cocteau Museum and the Bastion Museum, exploring Cocteau's special artworkistic vision.